A man in a suit gestures towards a laptop while standing in front of a blank flip chart in an office setting.

 • EdTech’s Booming Market: The global gamification in education market is on a path to grow explosively, rivaling the enthusiasm of a child in a candy store among Denver’s sweet shops.

-• Adapting to Trends: Companies and educators are perpetually trailblazing new methods, striving to stay ahead of trends although making sure students gain proficiency not only in dragon-slaying but also in math equations and historical dates.
+• Adapting to Trends: Companies and educators are perpetually innovating, striving to stay ahead of trends while ensuring students gain proficiency not only in dragon-slaying but also in math equations and historical dates.

 How Do You Measure Success?
 A Game of Metrics

 Success in gamification isn’t merely about high scores and badges.
-True success manifests in student engagement, chiefly improved learning outcomes, and the occasional chuckle when a main character’s predicament eerily mirrors their morning commute on the 101.
+True success manifests in student engagement, enhanced learning outcomes, and the occasional chuckle when a main character’s predicament eerily mirrors their morning commute on the 101.

 “It’s about exploiting gaming elements to make an appropriate learning experience that remains etched in students’ memories.”